Help us protect Newtown National Nature Reserve

 Newtown National Nature Reserve needs your help.
 In order to protect the rare and unusual creatures that live here, and the last remains of a once thriving salt industry, we need to raise £42,000 over two years.
 That’s because the manmade walls that protect this important environment from inundation are rapidly deteriorating.
 Now, we need to replace 2,000 pine piles and over 50 metres of stone wall, in order to ensure that the lagoons and marshes of the Island’s only National Nature Reserve continue to be defended.

 Many thanks to everybody who has donated so far.
-It’s because of your generosity that we have managed to raise almost £10,000 towards the first stage of repairs, and that means that during the next few months, work can begin on rebuilding sections of the stone wall.
+It’s because of your generosity that we have managed to raise over £13,000 towards the first stage of repairs.
 We still need your help though to reach £42,000, so if you would like to donate, please see the details below.

 Habitat and heritage at risk